 Tilt Table Testing

-Tilt tests are often used if you experience fainting spells (syncope).
+Tilt tests are often used if you experience fainting (syncope).
 These tests study how your heart reacts to a change in position from lying down to standing up.